 Roberto F. Carlos

 Before my appointment at Texas, I was an Assistant Professor in the Political Science Department at the University of Georgia and a Postdoctoral Research Fellow at the Center for the Study of Ethnicity, Race, and Immigration at the University of Pennsylvania.
 I received my Ph.D. from the Department of Political Science at the University of Chicago.
 I am a scholar of race, ethnicity, and politics, and I am particularly interested in Latinx politics, immigration, political behavior, and socialization.
 My research agenda focuses on the Latinx immigrant experience broadly.
 I am currently focusing on how Latinx immigrants and their children incorporate politically and how political institutions and the American public react to their attempts to create a place for themselves in the United States.
-My work has appeared or is forthcoming in the American Political Science Review, Journal of Race, Ethnicity, and Politics, Justice System Journal, Journal of Legislative Studies, Political Research Quarterly, and PS: Politics & Science. |
+My work has appeared in the American Political Science Review; Journal of Race, Ethnicity, and Politics; Justice System Journal; Political Research Quarterly; PS: Politics & Science; and The Journal of Legislative Studies.
+Additionally, I have a forthcoming book with the University of Chicago Press, Information Brokers: Political Socialization in Latinx Immigrant Families, expected to be published in late 2025 or early 2026. |